-The Swift No. 1 Hydroelectric Project (Swift No. 1 or Project) is one of a total of four hydroelectric projects on the North Fork of the Lewis River (Lewis River).
-Starting upstream and going downstream, the projects are Swift No. 1, Swift No. 2, Yale, and Merwin.
+The Swift No. 2 Hydroelectric Project (Swift No. 2 or Project) is one of a total of four hydroelectric projects on the North Fork of the Lewis River (Lewis River).
+Starting upstream and going downstream, the Projects are Swift No. 1, Swift No. 2, Yale, and Merwin.
 The Lewis River flows west from the Cascade Mountain Range and its western foothills 93 miles into the Columbia River near the town of Woodland, Washington.
-Two volcanic peaks, Mount Adams and Mount St. Helens lie on the northern and eastern edges of the basin, respectively.
-The Project is managed for power generation, with a capacity of 240 megawatts and for flood control, recreation, and fish resources.
+Two volcanic peaks, Mount Adams and Mount St. Helens lie on the northern and eastern edges of the Lewis River basin, respectively.
+The Project is managed for power generation, with a capacity of 70 megawatts.